zhenyufu/TRMM-Rain/README.md

 dataSpanish_0.8.1 changed to invalidating everythin -999 -1 and empty
-dataSpanish_0.8.2 based on 0.8.1 but added in all artrium stations dataSpanish_0.8.3 meanAP in 0.8.2 was wrong, this is now correct with gapfills using the fit method
+dataSpanish_0.8.2 based on 0.8.1 but added in all artrium stations dataSpanish_0.8.3 meanAP in 0.8.2 was wrong, this is now correct with gapfills using the fit method dataSpanish_0.8.4  dataSpanish_0.8.3 but added stationnames to the last four dataSpanish_0.8.5 dataSpanish_0.8.4 but added TRMM total for all dataSpanish_0.8.6 corrected the station Name again, incorrect one: has duplicates, should stay with 0.8.4

 dataCorrelation_0.1 added dry and wet correlation data dataCorrelation_0.2 changed units to mm